giorgiop/giorgiop.github.io/talks.md

 2014

-- Dec 12 - (Almost) no label no cry at NIPS, Montreal. *Spotlight*.
+- Dec 12 - (Almost) no label no cry at NIPS, Montreal.
 [[slides]({{site.baseurl}}assets/slides/2014_NIPS.pdf)]
 - Aug 28 - Internship final at Commonwealth Bank of Australia, Sydney.
 - Jul 10 - (Almost) no label no cry at NICTA, Sydney.